ryanheise/audio_service/README.md

 If you'd like to help with any missing features, please join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).

-## Migrating to 0.14.0
+## Migrating to 0.16.0

-Audio focus, interruptions (e.g. phone calls), mixing, ducking and the configuration of your app's audio category and attributes, are now handled by the [audio_session](https://pub.dev/packages/audio_session) package.
+Your audio code now runs in the main isolate and can service requests all of the time (rather than only after being started).
+This makes state information available 100% of the time to the UI, and also allows your app to "wake up" and react to audio requests even when it is not running.
+In background mode, audio_service will reuse the same isolate, overcoming difficulties with inter-isolate communication and certain plugin incompatibilities.
 Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0140) for details.

 ## Can I make use of other plugins within the background audio task?